MilosMilovanovic00/DentalClinic/README.md

 # 🦷 DentalClinic

-A full-stack web application for managing a dental clinic.
+A full-stack web application for managing dental clinic appointments.
 Built as part of an internship interview process.

 > 💼 **Internship Project** — developed as a technical assignment for an internship interview.